Rimmuru/RimurusMenu-Docs/index.md

 Place SpikeCam | setup your own CCTV with these handy cameras Render SpikeCam | Lock your camera to its current location Party Traffic Lights | Should I stay or should I go now?
+ ESP |
+	  - "Names" Allows you to see everyones name across the map
+	  - "Distance" Allows you to see how far everyone is from you
+	  - "Heart" Show your love by adding a heart around everyone
+	  - "Box" Adds a box around all the players
+	  - "All" Activates "Names", "Distance" and "Box" at once

 ### > Train